-This recipe might seem a little counter-productive given yesterday's lengthy post about how I gained weight, bought a treadmill, nearly killed myself & my Hubby hauling the 200lb. treadmill upstairs, and then completely reorganized a closet (including un-installing and then re-installing the closet fittings) to hide said treadmill when it's not in use.
+This recipe might seem a little counter-productive given yesterday’s lengthy post about how I gained weight, bought a treadmill, nearly killed myself & Hubby hauling the 200lb. treadmill upstairs, and then completely reorganized a closet (including un-installing and then re-installing the closet fittings) to hide said treadmill when it’s not in use.

 I figure as long as I consume these yummy morsels of deliciousness in moderation (maybe while on the treadmill?)
-I'll be okay.
+I’ll be okay.
 Plus, peanut butter is health food, right?
 Right?
 Ugh, when these cold months hit, all I want to do is curl up inside by the fire with a good book and plate of cookies fresh from the oven.

 1/2 cup vegetable shortening

 1 + 1/3 cups all-purpose flour

 How to Make Peanut Butter Blossoms: